 The company’s annual dividend is usually split into two parts – one part (interim dividend) is given out for the second quarter and the other for the fourth quarter (final dividend).

-In 2018, Sheng Siong dished out a dividend of 1.65 Singapore cents per share for the second quarter and 1.75 cents for the fourth quarter.
+For 2020, Sheng Siong dished out a dividend of 3.5 Singapore cents per share for the second quarter and 3.0 cents for the fourth quarter.

 Sheng Siong has paid dividends every year since its initial public offering (IPO) in 2011.

-Sheng Siong’s total dividends have increased from 3.0 Singapore cents per share in 2014 to 3.4 cents in 2018, giving an annual growth rate of 3.2%.
-The growth in dividend is above the inflation rate during those years.
+Sheng Siong’s total dividends have increased from 2.75 Singapore cents per share in 2012 (the first full year as a listed company) to 6.50 cents in 2020, giving an annual growth rate of 11.4%.

 To find out if a company’s dividends are sustainable, we can compare its earnings to the amount in dividends that it pays out.